Staying active is important during old age. Many seniors turn to low-impact exercises such as walking and light jogging to stay healthy in old age.

 Cycling will reduce your risk of chronic disease.
 It also protects telomere length.
 Aging and cell death are caused due to shortened telomeres.
 Regular cycling can save up to 9 years of reduced cell deterioration.
 That way, cycling is important to slow down the aging process of seniors.

 Improves Type-2 Diabetes

 Lack of physical activity is the main cause of type-2 diabetes.
-Seniors who cycled for at least 30 minutes a day had a 40% lower risk of developing type-2 diabetes than those who don’t.
+Seniors who cycled for at least 30 minutes a day had a 40% lower risk of developing type-2 diabetes than those who didn’t.

 Cycling Preserves Bone Health

 Cycling is not a weight-bearing exercise.
 Hence, it doesn’t promote osteoporosis (bone-thinning disease).
 Cycling will help preserve your bone health in the long run.
 In fact, resistance activities such as pushing pedals will pull on the muscles.
-The muscles will then pull on the bones which will help increase bone density over time.
+The muscles will then pull on the bones, which will help increase bone density over time.

 Staying active is very important during old age.
 Many seniors look for low-impact exercises to stay active and healthy during old age.
 Cycling is one of the best low-impact workouts for seniors to stay healthy and fit while aging.
 Just be sure to wear a properly fitting bicycle helmet, use a bike that is safe for seniors, and always ride your bicycle safely!

 I hope you’ve learned more about the many health benefits of cycling for seniors.
 Leave a comment or question below!